Herman Gorter: Early life and literary career

 Herman Gorter was born in Wormerveer on 26 November 1864.
-The son of a Calvinist pastor, he studied classics and wrote a doctoral thesis on the Greek tragedian Aeschylus.
+The son of a Mennonite pastor, he studied classics and wrote a doctoral thesis on the Greek tragedian Aeschylus.
 In the 1880s, Gorter became a leading figure of the Tachtigers ("Eightiers"), a highly influential Dutch literary movement that championed Impressionism and aestheticism.
 He was acclaimed as the greatest poet of his generation, particularly after the 1889 publication of his symbolist and idealist epic poem Mei ("May"), which remains his most famous literary work.

 Following a spiritual crisis, Gorter developed an interest in the pantheism of the Dutch philosopher Baruch Spinoza, translating his Ethics from Latin into Dutch.
 He soon broke with the literary movement of his generation and turned to the study of Karl Marx and Karl Kautsky.

 Political evolution

 Social-Democratic Party of the Netherlands (SDAP)

 In 1897, Gorter became an enthusiastic member of the Social-Democratic Party of the Netherlands (SDAP).
 He became a dynamic militant and a remarkable orator, renowned for his ability to popularize complex Marxist ideas.
 He founded the party's Bussum section, taught courses on Marxism to textile workers, and was widely regarded as a key agitator, organiser, and propagandist for the party.
 He was seen as the only leader capable of genuinely connecting with the workers' emotions and inspiring their enthusiasm.

 Gorter became a prominent voice in the Marxist opposition within the SDAP, which coalesced after the defeat of the 1903 transport strikes.
 In 1905, following pressure from the party's left wing, a new directing committee was nominated, composed of a majority of Marxists, including Gorter.
 He became deeply involved in the theoretical and political struggles against the revisionism of the party leadership under Pieter Jelles Troelstra, engaging in a significant polemic over the question of "proletarian morality" in 1908.